-Global Marketing Communication and Advertising applicants should be aware that because this is a one-year program, the total annual cost for this program (including expenses beyond tuition) is approximately US$70,650.
-Civic Media, Art and Practice is approximately US$60,650 and Media Art is approximately US$47,000.
-All other programs are approximately US$50,650.
+MA in Global Marketing Communication and Advertising applicants should be aware that because this is a one-year program, the total annual cost for this program (including expenses beyond tuition) is approximately US$70,650.

 International students do not need to submit official transcripts to Emerson College.
 An official evaluation sent to Emerson College from the evaluating agency is the only requirement.
 ALL foreign transcripts must undergo a COURSE-BY-COURSE evaluation, GPA and degree evaluation from a credential evaluation service.
 A credential evaluation is required for all students who have not graduated from a U.S.-accredited college or university.
 You may use either of the following recommended credential evaluators:

 You may also choose other organizations listed by the National Association of Credential Evaluation Services.
 Applicants must submit academic records from each college and/or university attended that indicate the number of lecture and laboratory hours devoted to each course and all grades received.
 All transcripts and other credentials must be translated to English by an official translator.

 Please contact one of the credential evaluating agencies listed above to receive an "Application for Evaluation of Foreign Credentials" Requests for evaluation are usually honored within 20 working days of receipt of all required materials and fees.
 You must include instructions on the application to send a copy of the evaluation to the Office of Graduate Admission at Emerson College.
 You must provide the evaluating agency of your choice with copies of transcripts from all previous educational institutions and certified English translations.